laurelkstewart/project_one/README.md

 Data Science employment prospects

-Team - Tunde Lawson, Jeff Fleischman, Laurel Stewart
+Team - Tunde Lawson, Jeff Fleischman, Laurel Stewart, April Schoenfeld

 Description -
 An analysis of the trends in data science job openings: trends over time, salaries, best places to live or move to.